Rafael López (illustrator and artist): Murals

+In 2022, as part of his work as Guest Artist at the Smithsonian Postal Museum, López created resources for community members interested in creating their own neighborhood murals.

+Personal life

-Rafael López lives in San Diego, California, and the UNESCO World Heritage city of San Miguel de Allende, Mexico with his wife Candice, a Professor of Art and Design and a son Santiago.
+Rafael López lives in San Diego, California, and the UNESCO World Heritage city of San Miguel de Allende, Mexico with his wife Candice, a Professor of Art and Design, and a son.